Hansimov/pdf-transformer/README.md

 - Explanation:
   - PDF files have various kinds of elements (pictures & equations), and complicated layouts (multiple columns & mixed orders)
 - How to do:
-  - Layout analysis
+  - Layout analysis:
-  - Datasets:
+    - Datasets
       - PubLayNet
       - CDLA: Chinese texts, and more labels (equation and caption)
-  - Text Object Detection:
+    - Text Object Detection
       - DBNet
       - CnSTD
       - DiT by MicroSoft: Slow, and a little bit hard to setup env, but really good
       - LayoutLM series by MicroSoft: Better than DiT, but slower and more complicated
-  - Post-processing:
+    - Post-processing
       - After detection, it would be necessary to take some more efforts on organizing and grouping the detected document elements
       - For example: figures containing texts or tables, long table containing texts or figures, equation in texts
       - In above example cases, same document element might be detected as different text types, and developers must take care of these.
   - Text Recognition:
     - PureText
       - PaddleOCR
       - CnOCR
-      - I know someone would mention tesseract, but if anytone really have used it for a long time and have seen various bad cases, he would no longer mention it.
+      - I know someone would mention tesseract, but if anytone has ever used and finetuned it for a long time and has seen various bad results, he would no longer consider using it.
     - Equation
       - LaTeX-OCR
     - Table